Gravitational wave background from extreme mass ratio inspirals: Conclusions

 \section{Conclusions}

 We have performed a comprehensive study of the stochastic GWB produced by a cosmological population of EMRIs in the LISA band.
 Our work expands and updates the original investigation by BC04b.
 We built our computation on the state of the art plunging EMRI catalogs of Babak17, constructed from EMRI population models encompassing a range of physically motivated prescriptions for the most relevant ingredients affecting their formation, including: i) the cosmic evolution of the MBH mass function, ii) the relation between MBH mass and density of the surrounding stellar environment, iii) the modification of such environment due to galaxy mergers, iv) the rate of EMRI formation given the properties of the galactic nucleus and v) the occurrence ratio of direct plunges to EMRIs.
 We devised a formalism to construct from each catalog the distribution of EMRIs as a function of MBH mass, redshift, orbital frequency and eccentricity at the time LISA observations start, and we integrated their signals using a simplified, inclination-polarization averaged version of the AK waveform of BC04a.
 We removed signals with ${\rm S/N} > 20$ and computed the residual GWB by adding up the remaining sources.
 We then investigated in details the properties of resolvable sources and residual GWB as a function of the LISA mission duration $T_{\rm obs}$.
-Our main findings can be summarized as follows: \begin{itemize} \item there is about a factor 1.5 dex uncertainty in the expected GWB level, consistent with the 3 dex uncertainty in the EMRI rate estimated by Babak17 (cf. Fig.~\ref{fig:gwb_all1}); \item most of the investigated models produce a residual GWB that is going to affect the LISA sensitivity curve in the bucket.
+Our main findings can be summarized as follows: \begin{itemize} \item there is about a factor 1.5 dex uncertainty in the expected GWB level, consistent with the 3 dex uncertainty in the EMRI rate estimated by Babak17 (cf. Fig.~\ref{fig:gwb_all1}); \item the EMRI GWB is easily detectable for most considered astrophysical scenarios, with S/N of several hundreds to several thousands.
+Even in the most pessimistic case marginal detection is expected with S/N of a few (cf. Tab.~\ref{tab:tab2}); \item most of the investigated models produce a residual GWB that is going to affect the LISA sensitivity curve in the bucket.
 In particular, the GWB level predicted by our fiducial model M1 grazes the LISA noise curve around $3\,$mHz, whereas in the optimistic (in terms of EMRI counts) model M12, the residual GWB is more than a factor of 3 higher then the instrument noise at the same frequency, effectively erasing the LISA sensitivity bucket (cf. Fig.~\ref{fig:gwb_all2}); \item those results are largely insensitive to the spin distribution of MBHs and to the details of the adopted waveform close to final plunge (cf. Fig.~\ref{fig:gwb_spin_nospin}); \item the GWB mildly decreases for longer mission durations, dropping by about 20-25\% as the observation time increases from 6 months to 10 years (cf. Fig.~\ref{fig:pop_time_evol}); \item the dominant contribution to the GWB is produced by EMRIs with $10 < {\rm S/N} < 20$, just below the ${\rm S/N} = 20$ detectability threshold (cf. Fig.~\ref{fig:snr_evol}) and at $f<3\,$mHz is due to EMRIs that {\it will not} plunge within the mission lifetime (cf. Fig.~\ref{fig:gwb_inout}); \item the number of individual EMRIs observable with ${\rm S/N} > 20$ grows as $T_{\rm obs}^{1.4}-T_{\rm obs}^{1/5}$, i.e. faster than linearly; \item as many as 10\% of resolved EMRIs do not plunge within the LISA observation time (cf. bottom-right panel of Fig.~\ref{fig:pop_time_evol}). \end{itemize}